emwaugh/emwaugh.github.io/GIS/urban-resilience/report.md

 AS
 SELECT wards.id, wards.ward_name, wards.totalpop, st_transform(geom, 32737)::geometry(multipolygon, 32737) AS geom FROM wards;
 ```

+### Data analysis
 I intersected the impervious surface layer with the wards layer in order to assign ward information to each impervious feature.
 I aggregated the impervious surfaces by ward, creating a multipart feature with all impervious surfaces for each ward.

+Note: `st_collect` can also be used to group geometries by ward. `st_union` is more computationally-intensive, but ensures that overlapping building or road features are accounted for.

 ```sql
 CREATE TABLE impervsurf_withward